RESTORATION OF CORRADO CAGLI’S “CORSA DEI BARBERI” HAS BEEN COMPLETED

 The work was created in 1935 by Corrado Cagli, with the collaboration of Mirko Basaldella and Aldo Salvadori, for the library of Castello dei Cesari, renovated in a rationalist style by the architect Gaetano Minnucci for use as the headquarters of the Casa della Gioventù Italiana of Littorio.

-The mural, judged unsuitable for the environment in terms of theme and style, was ordered to be destroyed by the Minister of Corporations Renato Ricci, but was saved by a plaster and reed false wall built by Cagli himself, which was removed in 1945 on the initiative of Mirko Basaldella.
+The mural, judged unsuitable for the environment in terms of theme and style, was ordered to be destroyed by the Minister of Corporations Renato Ricci, but was saved by a false wall of plaster and reeds built by Cagli himself, removed in 1945 by Mirko Basaldella.

 THE RESTORATION